 It was after university that Ruzzi went on to work at Shell, where he made a long, and successful career.

-Having spoken to Geoff McMullen, his boss for 5 years at Shell and then friend for a further 20 years into their retirements; he said that for those who didn’t work with Ruzzi the first word they might use about him was, a little bit grouchy.
+Having spoken to Geoff McMullen, his boss for five years at Shell and then friend for a further twenty years into their retirements; he said that for those who didn’t work with Ruzzi the first word they might use about him was, a little bit grouchy.
 He didn’t like to be disturbed when he was hard at work.

 But that is not the case with those who worked more closely with him.